getredash/website/src/pages/kb/data-sources/querying-urls.md

 ### Return an inner object

-Many JSON API's can return nested objects.
-You can access a nested object with the `path` key.
+Many JSON API's return arrays of nested objects.
+You can access an object in an array with the `path` key.

 ```yaml
 url: https://api.github.com/repos/getredash/redash/issues/3495